Rick Danko: Later years (1977–1999)

 After the Band performed its farewell concert (The Last Waltz) at Winterland in November 1976, Danko was offered a contract with Arista Records by Clive Davis, making him the first Band member to record a solo album.
-Issued in 1977, his self-titled début featured each of his former bandmates in addition to Ronnie Wood, Eric Clapton, Doug Sahm, Blondie Chaplin, and Danko's brother, Terry.
+Issued in 1977, his self-titled début featured each of his former bandmates in addition to Ronnie Wood, Ringo Starr, Eric Clapton, Doug Sahm, Blondie Chaplin, and Danko's brother, Terry.
 The album was primarily recorded at the Band's California studio, Shangri-La.
 The poor sales of the album destined it for rarity status.
 After he recorded an unreleased follow-up album, Danko was dropped from Arista.
 The follow-up album was finally released as a part of Cryin' Heart Blues in 2005.

 In early 1979 Danko opened shows for Boz Scaggs.
 Also in 1979, Danko and Paul Butterfield toured together as the Danko/Butterfield Band.
 Among the songs they covered was "Sail On, Sailor", originally recorded by the Beach Boys, with Blondie Chaplin, who toured with Danko/Butterfield, on guitar and vocals.
 From 1983 to 1999, Danko alternated between a reformed version of the Band featuring Helm, Hudson, and guitarist Jim Weider (and, from 1983 to 1986, Manuel); a solo career; and collaborations including award-winning work with singer-songwriter Eric Andersen and Norway's Jonas Fjeld as Danko/Fjeld/Andersen.